Texas Opportunity

 What is OHSD?

 House Bill 8 by the 88th Texas Legislature was a historic win for higher education in Texas.
 The legislation included the Opportunity High School Diploma (OHSD) program in support of the state’s higher education strategic plan, Building a Talent Strong Texas.
-The OHSD program provides adult students enrolled in a career and technical education program at a public junior college in the state of Texas, as defined in Texas Education Code Section 61.003(2), the opportunity to earn a high school diploma through concurrent enrollment in a competency-based education program.
+The OHSD program provides adult students, aged 18 years and older, who are enrolled in a career and technical education program at a public junior college in the state of Texas, as defined in Texas Education Code Section 61.003(2), the opportunity to earn a high school diploma through concurrent enrollment in a competency-based education program.

 The competency-based education program is comprised of five core competencies (civics, communication skills, quantitative reasoning, scientific reasoning, and workplace success skills) with instructional outcomes and performance expectations set for each of the competencies.